AdmiralKimchi/AI/README.md

 # JARVIS
-A virtual personal assistant for Windows and conversational bot
+A virtual personal assistant for Windows and conversational bot, the name is obviously inspired by Tony Stark's J.A.R.V.I.S

 ### What JARVIS can do
 Jarvis has two modes of operation, `query` and `conversation` <br>